Ali-IoT-Lab/moja-terminal/README.md

 $ sudo npm install moja-terminal -g
 ```

-*npm is a builtin CLI when you install Node.js - [Installing Node.js with NVM](https://keymetrics.io/2015/02/03/installing-node-js-and-io-js-with-nvm/)*
+Note that you have to install node and npm globally.

 ### set key